Bell’s AI Data Centre approved by council amidst chaotic protest | Globalnews.ca

 At times, it felt like the building was under siege.
-The development agreement for Bell’s 300 mega-watt Data Centre was approved by RM of Sherwood council Monday night.
-The proceedings were hectic, but moved quickly.
-Stopping and starting several times – it was difficult to hear delegates or councilors as they were often drowned out by protesters chanting outside, banging on windows, and honking horns.
-Still, the review, and the motion to carry, took less than an hour.
+Stopping and starting several times, the proceedings were hectic, but moved quickly.
+The atmosphere was charged with anxious energy.
+Delegates and councillors were often drowned out by protesters chanting outside, banging on windows, and honking horns.
+Ultimately, in under an hour, the development agreement for Bell’s 300 mega-watt Data Centre was approved by RM of Sherwood council Monday night.

 Prior to the meeting, around 100 protesters gathered carrying signs and chanting slogans.
-Also prior to the meeting, heavy equipment was spotted on the project site, moving large piles of dirt.
+Earlier in the day, heavy equipment was spotted on the project site, moving large piles of dirt.

-The public meeting was restricted to registered delegates, and only a few members of the media, due to limited seating.
+Due to limited seating, the public meeting was restricted to registered delegates, and only a few members of the media.
 But that didn’t stop the protesters outside from influencing things inside.

 At this point the meeting was interrupted by incessant pounding on the Council Chambers door.
-A security guard was instructed to address it, which allowed an opportunity for someone outside to announce that the public broadcast on Microsoft Teams was not working.
-People outside the meeting were also attempting to record the proceedings with smartphones pressed against the glass of the Council Chambers front door.
+A security guard was instructed to address it, which provided an opportunity for someone outside to announce that the public broadcast on Microsoft Teams was not working.
+Smartphones were pressed against the glass of the Council Chambers front door, attempting to record the proceedings.

 Get daily National news